SathvikJoel/sathvikjoel.github.io/content/posts/tech/05032024_activationFunctions/index.md

 Here are a few observations:

-GPT-2, developed by Ope.nAI, opts for the GELU (Gaussian Error Linear Unit) activation function
+GPT-2, developed by OpenAI, opts for the GELU (Gaussian Error Linear Unit) activation function

 On the other hand, LLaMA, a creation of Facebook Research, embraces SwiGLU activation function.